spuxx1701/ci-cd/README.md

 The `.github/workflows` folder stores callable workflows I use to deploy applications.

 ## Docker
-The `docker` folder stores various docker-related files and configs.
+The `docker` folder stores various templates for `Dockerfile` and `docker-compose.yml` as well as various config files for different technologies (e.g. nginx, node).